On the Secret Protection Problem in Discrete-Event Systems

-In this section, we show that the secret protection problem is NP-hard even under the restricted setting where both the cost and clearance functions are uniformly set to one, and the security requirement is binary, with exactly one state having a non-zero requirement.
-To this end, we prove NP-hardness of the corresponding decision problem.
-Specifically, we show that BC-SPP and BC-SPP-U are NP-complete and that BC-$\chi$-SPP and BC-$\chi$-SPP-U are NP-hard.
+We now show that Parikh-SPP(-U) is \NP-hard even under the restricted setting where both the cost and clearance functions are uniformly set to one, and the security requirement is binary, with exactly one state having a non-zero requirement.
+To this end, we prove \NP-hardness of the corresponding decision problem.
+Specifically, we show that BC-Parikh-SPP belongs to NP and that BC-Parikh-SPP-U is \NP-hard.

-We first show that the budget-constrained SPP is in NP. \begin{lemma} The BC-SPP belongs to NP. \end{lemma} \begin{proof} Given an instance of BC-SPP, there are $2^{|\Sigma_p|}$ possible protecting policies.
-Therefore, we can nondeterministically guess the correct protecting policy $\mathcal P$, and verify in polynomial time that it is valid and satisfies the constraint $C(\mathcal P) \le W$.
-To verify validity, we apply Dijkstra's algorithm to compute shortest paths, taking into account the clearances of the events specified by the policy~$\mathcal{P}$, from each initial state to all secret states.
+\begin{lemma} BC-Parikh-SPP belongs to NP. \end{lemma} \begin{proof} Given an instance $\A$ over $\Sigma = \Sigma_p \uplus \Sigma_{up}$ of BC-Parikh-SPP, there are $2^{|\Sigma_p|}$ possible protecting policies.
+We can nondeterministically guess a correct policy $\mathcal P$ and verify, in polynomial time, that $\mathcal P$ is valid and satisfies the constraint $C(\mathcal P) \le W$.
+To verify validity, we apply Dijkstra's algorithm to compute shortest paths from each initial state to all secret states, taking into account the clearances of the events specified by the policy~$\mathcal{P}$.
 If the clearance requirements of the secret states are met along the shortest path, then they are met along all paths~\cite{MaJC24}. \end{proof}